tgraupmann/TAGENIGMA-Docs/Scene-Explorer.md

 **Change Log**

-1.0 – Initial submission of project
+1.0 – Initial submission of project.

 1.1 – Added inspection of components, fields, and properties, and remote editing for Vector position, rotation, and scale.
 Split the panel into 3 sections for scene, components, and fields/properties.

+1.2 - Added editing component fields.

+1.3 - Includes full source.
+Upgraded to Unity 4!
+The panel is now vertically collapsable.

 Q & A